open-tale/open-tale.github.io/_docs/04-action-rolls.md

 feel the rise of an intimidating presence behind you" or "You hear a strange sound coming from the lock and now you're unable to manouver it because it's completely stuck".

+## 4.1.
+Types of actions

+Players roll dice in Open Tale for 6 major reasons:

+1. To deal damage;
+2. To surpass a challenge score;
+3. To support allies;
+4. To avoid surprises;
+5. To define combat order;
+6. To move during combat.

+Items 4 to 6 will be covered in the next chapter, [Combat](05-combat).
+For now, let's understand the first 3.